-Modeling Platforms for Regulatory Flood Risk Data Development, Part I: 2D vs. 1D
+Modeling Platforms for Regulatory Flood Risk Data Development: 2D vs. 1D

 The State of Flood Risk Data Modeling

 Until recently, the use of 1D modeling platforms was the industry standard for developing nearly any kind of flood risk data or studies.
 However, as 2D modeling platforms such as ICM or HEC-RAS 5.0 and higher are improved and more widely understood by industry leaders, these programs are being used more frequently to help tackle the flooding challenges facing areas of the United States.
 The newer software allows for engineers to incorporate knowledge from big data into comprehensive flood risk data development strategies.

 In 2016, the United States Army Corps of Engineers (USACE) released HEC-RAS 5.0, which includes new 2D rain-on-grid modeling methodology that allows modelers to conduct large-scale watershed-based 2D analyses not previously possible.
 Additionally, the latest ICM software has similar capability, but also includes the ability to model the sub-surface storm drainage infrastructure.
 Importantly, FEMA has not historically accepted ICM for use in regulatory modeling data development activities due to costs associated with its licensing fees.
 However, HEC-RAS is available at no cost through the USACE website.

 Pilot Study: 2D vs. 1D Modeling for Flood Risk Assessments

 - To compare the benefits of a 2D approach to a traditional 1D approach for flood risk assessments, and

 - To examine whether a single modeling solution could simultaneously address the data development needs of both entities.